Elephants Riding to War, Wat Bupharam

 Grand Wiharn

-The Grand Wiharn, situated in front of the main gate, is currently (2006) under renovation.
-It houses an enormous standing Buddha figure, Phra Chao Attarot, which is believed to date back to the time of King Saen Meung Ma.
+The Grand Wiharn, situated in front of the main gate houses an enormous standing Buddha figure, Phra Chao Attarot, which is believed to date back to the time of King Saen Meung Ma.

 On the southern side of the compound, near the main gate, is the Chiang Mai city pillar, moved to its present location by King Kawila in 1800.
 The statues which surround this shrine are believed to house guardian spirits of the city.